ztalbot2000/homebridge-cmd4/docs/Developers.md

 }
 ```

-This configuration defines a Cmd4 Standard Accessory with the designation:<BR>
+This configuration defines a Cmd4 Standard Accessory with the designation:

 ```json
    "accessory": "Cmd4"
 ```